apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 `TypeInformation` is a `CompositeType`, it will be flattened in the first level when deriving a table's schema.

+{{< hint warning >}}
+The DataStream API is not always able to extract a more specific `TypeInformation` based on [reflection](https://www.oracle.com/technical-resources/articles/java/javareflection.html).
+This often happens silently and leads to `GenericTypeInfo` that is backed by the generic Kryo serializer.

+For example, the `Row` class cannot be analyzed reflectively and always needs an explicit type information declaration.
+If no proper type information is declared in DataStream API, the row will show as `RAW` data type and the Table API is unable to access its fields.
+Use `.map(...).returns(TypeInformation)` in Java or `.map(...)(TypeInformation)` in Scala to declare type information explicitly.
+{{< /hint >}}

 ### TypeInformation to DataType

 The following rules apply when converting `TypeInformation` to a `DataType`: